SkoolNotes/Taproot/2020HIST201/_KBe21hist201floRevolutionInChina.md

 ## power vacuum competed for by \'regional warlords, loose alliance of students, politicians, secret societes, japanese, communist movement\'

 ## internal divisions and foreign influences paved the way for the ult victory of Mao Zedong [[claim]{.smallcaps}]{.tag tag-name="claim"} {#internal-divisions-and-foreign-influences-paved-the-way-for-the-ult-victory-of-mao-zedong}

+# warlord cliques

+## dominated chinese politics for next 3 decades

+## most powerful clique was in north china headed by Yuan Shikai